perfsonar/docs/install_debian.rst

 Installation on Debian
 **********************

-Starting with perfSONAR 3.4.2 we provide part of the perfSONAR toolkit as Debian packages for four different architectures.
+For perfSONAR 3.5 we provide part of the perfSONAR toolkit as Debian packages for four different architectures.
 This should enable you to deploy a perfSONAR measurement point on one of the following distributions:

 * Debian 7 Wheezy
 * Ubuntu 12 Precise
-* Ubuntu 14 Trusty (with limited support)
+* Ubuntu 14 Trusty

 Here are some instructions to get you started with the perfSONAR toolkit on Debian hosts.